ctgovea/blog/content/blog/passing-az-203-p5-monitor-azure-solutions/index.md

   var appSettings = new StringDictionary(
     name: "properties",
-    // ⚠️ Important to know the name of these properties
+    // ⚠️ Changing the configuration of the logging using blobs
     properties: new Dictionary<string, string> {
       { "DIAGNOSTICS_AZUREBLOBCONTAINERSASURL", sasUrl },
       { "DIAGNOSTICS_AZUREBLOBRETENTIONDAYS", "30" },